econPreference/TermStructureModels.jl/docs/src/scenario.md

 !!! warning "Option `mean_macros`"

-    If the macro variables are not demeaned, ignore option `mean_macros`.
+    If macro variables are not demeaned, ignore option `mean_macros`.

 `S` determines whether we are computing a baseline forecast or a scenario forecast.
 How `S` is set will be described in the following sections.